Key insights

 Physician-owned hospitals

-CMS proposes tightening certain aspects related to application and expansion criteria for physician-owned hospitals.
-CMS proposes to separate the expansion exception process for physician-owned hospitals from the requirements that a hospital must satisfy under the rural provider and whole hospital exceptions.
+CMS finalizes tightening certain aspects related to application and expansion criteria for physician-owned hospitals.
+CMS will separate the expansion exception process for physician-owned hospitals from the requirements that a hospital must satisfy under the rural provider and whole hospital exceptions.

 CMS indicates it would first determine whether the requesting hospital meets the necessary criteria as an applicable hospital or high Medicaid facility to even request an expansion.
 If not, CMS would not further consider the application for expansion.

-For expansion requests that meet the first step, CMS proposes requiring hospitals include more information in an expansion exception request.
+For expansion requests that meet the first step, CMS finalizes requiring hospitals include more information in an expansion exception request.
 CMS also identifies factors it will consider when deciding on an expansion exception request and revises certain aspects of the expansion request process.
-Factors CMS proposes always considering with any expansion request include:
+Factors CMS considers with any expansion request include:

 - The specialty (for example, maternity, psychiatric, or substance use disorder care) of the hospital or the services furnished by or to be furnished by the hospital if approved